emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter1/lesson3.md

 ## Types

-To start playing around with types, let's open up the [Flow playground](https://play.flow.com) and open up a script.
+To start playing around with types, let's create a new file called `test.cdc`.
 We're not going to write any smart contracts today :)

 In Cadence, the code you write can often infer what type something is.
 For example, if you write: